PAS Tehran F.C.: IPL

 Afterwards the club became a mediocre one, finishing in the middle of the table, for most of the following seasons.
 All that changed again though, when in the 2003–04 season of the IPL, Pas was able to win the championship with head coach Majid Jalali.
 They had a poor beginning to the 2004–05 season and replaced Jalali with Mustafa Denizli, but he was not able to make much of a difference.

 The club was stopped at the quarter-finals stage in the Asian Champions League despite being ahead 3–0 in the second leg of that stage in Tehran, ultimately falling apart and losing on aggregate, 4–4.
 They finished 6th in that season.
 They almost won the 2005–06 season, but finished second to champions Esteghlal F.C.

 Pas did not resign Denizli and bought back Jalali again to lead the team in the 2006–07 season.
 This experiment failed as Jalali was fired 1 December 2006 due to Pas' poor results 11 games into the season.
 Previous Pas and national team coach Homayoun Shahrokhinejad was signed to lead the team for the remainder of the season.

 Dissolution

 Pas finished 11th in the 2006–07 season.
 In late May rumors of the dissolution of Pas Tehran's football team began to emerge.
 It was said that because the city of Tehran has many football teams that have low attendance figures, it would be best for a number of teams to be relocated to other cities.
 On 9 June 2007, Pas Tehran was officially dissolved.
 Their right to participate in the Persian Gulf Cup was given to a newly formed team called Pas Hamedan.
-The staff and players of the football team were move to Hamedan in order to form the team.
+The staff and players of the football team were moved to Hamedan in order to form the team.
 Additionally the multisport Pas Cultural and Sport Club is only participate in amateur and youth sporting events.
 It is not clear if the management of Pas Sports Club will restart the football team in future years.